canhductran/kg-air-conditioners-avg/README.md

 npm install
 ```

-Run the project, do this
+To run the project, do this

 ```bash
 cd kg-air-conditioners-avg